CallAsk about same-day availabilityLog In

 The venom of C. vittatus contains multiple bioactive components:

-A 2017 study published in PLOS One established that adult striped bark scorpion venom is approximately 2.7 times more potent than juvenile venom, based on probit analysis of ED50 values (50.1 μg/g for adults vs. 134.2 μg/g for juveniles).
-The difference is driven by ontogenetic shifts in expression of venom genes — adults express more sodium channel modulators, while juveniles preferentially express potassium channel modulators.
-This is one of the better-documented examples of age-dependent venom variation in scorpions.
+A 2017 study in PLOS One found that adult striped bark scorpion venom is about 2.7 times stronger than juvenile venom.
+They measured this using ED50 values, which showed 50.1 μg/g for adults and 134.2 μg/g for juveniles.
+The reason for this difference lies in changes in venom gene expression as scorpions age.
+Adults have more sodium channel modulators, while juveniles focus on potassium channel modulators.
+This is one of the clearer examples of how venom strength varies with age in scorpions.

-The complete C. vittatus genome has been sequenced and annotated, with venom toxin genes mapped to specific contigs and scaffolds.
-This is one of only three scorpion species worldwide with a published genome assembly.
+The complete C. vittatus genome has been sequenced and annotated.
+We've mapped venom toxin genes to specific contigs and scaffolds.
+This scorpion is one of only three species in the world that has a published genome assembly.

-Outdoor pavilions, pool houses, and casitas are all scorpion-attractive structures.
-Use surveys reveal scorpion presence in 60–80% of unmaintained outbuildings on Hill Country acreage.
+Outdoor pavilions, pool houses, and casitas are prime spots for scorpions.
+Surveys show that scorpions are found in 60–80% of unmaintained outbuildings across the Hill Country.

 Low to moderate.
-The striped bark scorpion sting is genuinely painful but rarely medically serious for healthy adults.
+The sting of a striped bark scorpion is definitely painful, but for healthy adults, it rarely leads to serious medical issues.

 Typical sting effects: